Interactive-Intelligent-Systems/diarg/README.md

 # DiArg - An Argumentation-based Dialogue Reasoner

-DiArg is a Java library for argumentation-based dialogue reasoning.
+DiArg is a Java library for argumentation-based dialogue reasoning (introduced in [this paper](http://ceur-ws.org/Vol-2672/paper_2.pdf)).
 The focus of DiArg is the management of *argumentation framework sequences*.
 During a dialogue, arguments and attacks are iteratively added to an argumentation framework and the framework is resolved after each iteration (*i.e.*, after a set of arguments and attack relations have been added).
 For such types of